nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **Duplicate handling:** What rules are used to determine if two contacts are duplicates? %%e.g., is having the same name enough for two contacts to be considered duplicates, or all details need to be the same?%%<br>
 How does the application react to such duplicate entries?
 Reject or accept?
 Why?

+**Possible errors:** A list of potential errors related to the feature (excluding the ones mentioned above already) %%e.g., editing a contact in a way that it becomes inconsistent with the rest of the data%%, and how the app responds to each error %%e.g., the error message%%.

 **Relevant UI mock-ups** (unless the UI will be exactly the same as AB3): %%they can be hand-drawn or created using a tool such as PowerPoint, PlantUML, Figma, etc. -- they can be very low-fidelity mock-ups, as they are meant to be temporary%%